-The M36-class patrol boats have been built by Marsun Company and are intended to serve the maritime patrol requirements of the Royal Thai Navy.
+The M36-class patrol boats are built by Marsun Company and intended to serve the maritime patrol requirements of the Royal Thai Navy.

 It is also able to participate in search-and-rescue (SAR) missions and perform security operations for VIPs.

 The first three vessels in the class were designated as T111, T112 and T113.

 The boats were launched by Marsun in March 2014 and delivered to the Royal Thai Navy later the same year.

 Marsun laid the keels for the fourth and fifth M36-class vessels in June 2018 at its shipbuilding facility in Samut Prakan.

 The latest vessels are named T114 and T115, respectively.

 The M36-class patrol boats feature a mono-hull design with integrated aluminium hull and superstructure.